HighwayFramework/highwayframework.github.io/source/_posts/2013-10-05-castle-windsor-with-auto-discovered-installers.markdown

 # Discovering Installers

-Our code above includes one very small, but very powerful line that is worth highlighting:
+`WindsorActivator` also includes one very small, but very powerful line that is worth highlighting:

 ```
 Container.Install(FromAssembly.This());